elinscott-talks/group_meeting_march_2025/slides.typ

 ]

 #focus-slide()[
-... but what have I learned throughout this process?
+... what have I learned throughout this process?
 ]

 #slide(config: config-page(margin: 0em),)[